-To teach users when and how to use each development environment, we updated the starting empty states to be more concise and focus on the benefit to the user instead of just what the feature is.
+To teach users when and how to use each development environment, we updated the starting empty states to be more concise and focus on the benefit to the user.

-And now the user likely wants to clone the repo with git or connect by SFTP.
+And now the user likely wants to clone the repo with git or connect to it via SFTP.

 Results for this dropdown test show a 10% improvement for the new design in the number of users who successfully make their first code commit.